openfisca/country-template/README.md

 Set your working directory to the location where you want this OpenFisca Country Package cloned.

-Inside your virtualenv, check the prerequisites:
+Inside your venv, check the prerequisites:

 ```sh
 python --version  # should print "Python 2.7.xx".